f0rg-02/local_geolocation_ips/README.md

 You can get the db here: https://www.maxmind.com/en/home

-and once you create an account or login, just download the db.
+and once you create an account or login, just download the db and add the path to the line `reader = geoip2.database.Reader("path_to_db") # load db once`.
 The db is updated often so you should get into the habit of downloading the db from the site.

 Usage: